KristinChen/nlp-coe/README.md

 # nlp-coe

-Second week’s progress:
+Third week’s progress:

-1. Completed developing basic functionalities of tokenize() and root_words()
+1. Completed developing basic functionalities of remove_stopwords() and num_to_words()
 2. Tested normal arguments and some edge arguments on these two functions.

 To-dos:

-For tokenize() :
-1)	Make the parameters’ expected format more user-friendly
-2)	More edge cases/dirty data to be tested

-For root_words():
-1)	Allow users to keep original format of selected words and punctuations.
-2)	More edge cases/dirty data to be tested
+1. Developing functions for detection purposes (detecting punctuations, stopwords etc. that are in the sentence).
+2. More smaller functions that deal with specific scenarios (For instance, dealing with factors to convert them to words).